Asset Protection Attorney

 You work all your life to provide a home for your family, see to your own retirement and health care needs, and leave a legacy of wealth for your loved ones and future generations.
 Sadly, all you have worked for can be lost in the blink of an eye if you haven’t taken adequate steps to protect what you have.
-Vancouver asset protection lawyer John Lutgens will work with you to protect your assets through the creation and implementation of smart, effective strategies that make sense and meet your needs according to your unique situation.
+An asset protection attorney from our firm will work with you to protect your assets through the creation and implementation of smart, effective strategies that make sense and meet your needs according to your unique situation.

 Creditors can come after you from many different angles for many different reasons: an injury or illness requiring expensive, long-term medical care; property division and alimony in a divorce; or a personal injury or malpractice lawsuit.
 Regardless of the merits of a lawsuit, the more unprotected assets you have, the more appealing of a target you are for a lawsuit.
 This applies to the average person in a car accident but is even more of a threat to the owner of a professional practice such as a doctor or lawyer who can be sued for malpractice, or a small business owner who can be sued for a slip and fall, assault or other injury occurring on the premises.
 Protection from predatory lawsuits is a key reason for taking active steps toward asset protection.